dillonpan/star_wars_survey/README.md

     star_wars[col] = star_wars[col].map(movie_mapping)
 ```

-Now lets revise the column headers as well to make it a little easier to work with:
+Now let's revise the column headers as well to make it a little easier to work with:
 ```python
 star_wars = star_wars.rename(columns={
         "Which of the following Star Wars films have you seen?
 Please select all that apply.": "seen_1",